-The CCT Rubric for Effective Teaching 2014, is available on the SEED website and represents the most important skills and knowledge that teachers need to demonstrate in order to prepare students to be career, college and civic ready.
-The rubric was revised through the collaborative efforts of the CSDE, representatives from the Regional Educational Service Centers (RESCs), the Connecticut Association of Schools (CAS), the two statewide teachers' unions and teachers and school leaders with experience in using the observation instrument.
-The CCT Rubric for Effective Teaching 2014 is aligned with the Connecticut Core of Teaching and includes references to Connecticut Core Standards and other content standards.
+The CCT Rubric for Effective Teaching 2014, as revised in 2014, is available on the SEED web-site, www.connecticutseed.org and represents the most important skills and knowledge that teachers need to demonstrate in order to prepare students to be career, college and civic ready.
+The rubric was revised through the collaborative efforts of the CSDE, representatives from the regional educational service centers (RESCs), the Connecticut Association of Schools (CAS), the two statewide teachers' unions and teachers and school leaders with experience in using the observation instrument.
+The CCT Rubric for Effective Teaching 2014 is aligned with the CCT and includes references to Connecticut Core Standards and other content standards.
 The CCT Rubric for Effective Teaching 2014 is organized into four domains, each with three indicators.
-Forty percent of a teacher's final annual summative rating is based on his/her performance across all four domains.
+Forty per-cent of a teacher's final annual summative rating is based on his/ her performance across all four domains.
 The domains represent essential practice and knowledge and receive equal weight when calculating the summative Performance and Practice rating.